hervenivon/awesome-discoveries/README.md

 This document is a curated list of useful, inspiring, fascinating, and eclectic discoveries and thoughts I made and produced during my readings, experiments and job decisions making being a startup advisor and the CTO of a world leading drone company.
 Some topics are highly technical; some are not.

 This document was written mainly as a guide for my future self, a tool to precisely remember what it means building something, helping people to grow, and growing myself.
+One can see it as my humble version of the [Encyclopedia of Absolute and Relative Knowledge](http://www.bernardwerber.com/livres/ESRA3.php).

 This document exposes some of my ideas and views expressed are my own.